-Demonstrate a broad understanding of the role of intermediaries in formation of insurance contracts and claim handling.
+Demonstrate comprehensive understanding of the role of intermediaries in formation of insurance contracts and claim handling.

-Show an ability to solve real problems in practice, for instance, to solve disputes between the insurer and the insured by applying the general principles and rules of marine insurance law.
+Skilfully resolve real problems in practice, for instance, disputes between the insurer and the insured, by applying the general principles and rules of marine insurance law.

 Critically identify potential risks and evaluate the best ways of insuring them and identify the different types of marine insurance policies and be able to apply these policies to factual scenarios.